 A monthly review and outlook of the Global Listed Infrastructure sector.

-Global Listed Infrastructure finished an eventful month higher against a backdrop of evolving US tariff news flow.
-The FTSE Global Core Infrastructure 50/50 index returned +1.7%, while the MSCI World index^ ended the month +0.9% higher.
+Global Listed Infrastructure edged higher in June as investors shrugged off ongoing US tariff uncertainty and tension in the Middle East.
+The FTSE Global Core Infrastructure 50/50 index returned +0.9% in June, while the MSCI World index ended the month +4.3% higher.

 Market outlook and Strategy

 Toll roads remain the portfolio’s largest sector overweight.
 Domestically focused business models give them limited direct sensitivity to tariffs or trade restrictions.
-Revenues tend to be robust, with consistently high operating margins of between 60% and 80%.
+Revenues tend to be robust, with consistently high operating margins.
 Price increases are typically linked to inflation, with negotiated compensation for additional capital expenditure.
-Although the earnings growth rate of these companies may reduce as inflation eases, free cash flow generation should remain healthy.
-This is expected to reinforce balance sheet strength and increase share buyback opportunities.
+Over the medium term, additional road capacity will be needed to reduce urban congestion in the developed world and to support economic development in the developing world.
+In the absence of sufficient government funding, toll road operators are well-positioned to deliver this.

 A substantial portion of the portfolio consists of utilities / renewables.
-These stocks are set to benefit from unprecedented growth in demand for electricity, being driven by the needs of AI and data centres, as well as industrial onshoring and a broad-based move towards electrification.
-This backdrop is leading many utilities to pursue an “all-of-the-above” approach to power generation – extending the life of existing coal and nuclear plants, as well as adding new gas-fired power plants, continuing with the build-out of renewables and, with an eye to the longer term, investigating the possibilities of next-generation Small Modular Reactor nuclear units.
+These stocks are set to benefit from unprecedented growth in demand for electricity, being driven by the needs of AI and data centers, as well as industrial onshoring and a broad-based move towards electrification.
+This backdrop is leading many utilities to pursue an “all-of-the-above” approach to power generation – extending the life of existing coal and nuclear plants, adding new gas-fired power plants, and continuing with the build-out of renewables.
 Regulated utilities typically earn an agreed return on money spent in this way, meaning that additional opportunities to spend capex are supportive of earnings growth.

 Global Listed Infrastructure